 1. Am I Hungry?

-The main goal of Intuitive Eating is to become aware of your body’s cues.
-You'll want to eat when you're hungry.
+The main goal of intuitive eating is to become aware of your body’s cues.
+You'll want to eat when you are hungry.

 To get in touch with your hunger, you'll want to rank the hunger you are feeling.
 Your task is to notice your physical hunger and assign it a number.
-Your aim is to eat at hunger levels 3-4 on the gas tank graphic on the post-it.
+Your aim is to eat at hunger levels 3-4 on the gas tank graphic on the Post-it.
 You'll become better at reading your body’s signals the more you do this, and these numbers will take on personal meaning to you.
-Some women I have worked with took on average a week to get a hunger signal reading.
-It took three weeks for one woman in my workshop.
-(It may depend on how long and to what extent these signals have been ignored.)
+Some people I have worked with took a week to get a hunger signal reading!
 Sometimes hungry feels like a stomach growl, but other times it can be experienced as a headache, irritability or fatigue.

 IMPORTANT TIP: You don't want to get to hunger level 1-2.
 Number 1 is a place called primal hunger, where your body thinks it may be experiencing a famine.
-Your metabolism can slow down.
+Your metabolism will slow down.
 Being this hungry actually sabotages your eating intentions.
-When you get this hungry, you won’t be able to tell what you want to eat because everything looks so good.
+When you get to level 1, you won’t be able to tell what you want to eat because everything looks so good.
 It is also difficult to sense fullness and satiation once you get to that level of distress.
-You need to be able to sense satiation to stop eating.
-Many women with eating disorders live in a state of primal hunger.
+You need to be able to sense satiation to know to stop eating.
+Many people with eating disorders live in a state of primal hunger.

 2. What do I want to eat?